caminale/airflow-scheduler-benchmark/README.md

 3. Download the private ssh key and connect into your terraform to allow connection with the new instances, personnaly gcloud create me ssh keys when I used gcloud compute to connect to a machine.

-# Create databases:
+# Pop up your schedule-machine:

 run the app
 ------------------

-Check **terraform.tfvars.example** file inside `k8s-cluster` folder to see what variables you need to define before you can use terraform to create a cluster.
+Check **terraform.tfvars.example** file inside `terraform` folder to see what variables you need to define before you can use terraform to create the machine.
 If you have some problem go to see this : [here](https://github.com/caminale/benchmark-ecommerce-scala/blob/master/docs/gcp-configs.md)

 You can run the following command in `terraform` to make your variables definitions available to terraform:
 ```bash